Konstantin Mihailov

 Konstantin Mihailov (also Mihaylov; Константин Михайлов; born 22 May 1964) is a Bulgarian former professional ice hockey and roller in-line hockey goaltender.
 He played in 28 Ice Hockey World Championships with the Bulgaria men's national ice hockey team, and three IIHF Inline Hockey World Championships with the Bulgaria men's national inline hockey team, then retired from international play at age 51.
-His lengthy international career was recognized by the International Ice Hockey Federation (IIHF) in 2019, as a recipient of the Torriani Award.
+His lengthy international career was recognized by the International Ice Hockey Federation (IIHF) with receipt of the Torriani Award, which inducted him into the IIHF Hall of Fame in 2019.

 Early life

 Mihailov was born on 22 May 1964, in Sofia, People's Republic of Bulgaria, and has a twin brother named Boris.
 The brothers started playing hockey at age 14, and learned on the outdoor Druzhba rink in Sofia.
 Their father Simeon played hockey until he was 40 years old, and wanted his boys to play as wingers, but Konstantin dreamed of being a goaltender.
 He innovated equipment for the position by reusing old hockey pants, and constructing a trapper and blocker.
 He also carried his own tools to fix goaltending equipment, since teams did not have a dedicated equipment manager then.
 He is credited as being the first Bulgarian to train specifically as a goaltender, and used tennis balls to develop his eye–hand coordination.